vernemq/vernemq/README.md

 Note: this branch will be rebased occasionally to keep up with the master branch and due to refactorings.

+## Current status

+As this is a work in progress, not everything is implemented and there are a number of known issues.
+If you'd like to contribute we'd love your pull requests or feedback!

+Currently supported features are:

+- All MQTTv5 frames are implemented.
+- MQTTv5 enhanced authentication and reauthentication.
+- Publishes with payload format indicator, response topic, correlation data, user properties and content type.
+- Message expiration.
+- Delayed last will and testament.
+- Retained messages.
+- Shared subscriptions.
+- Session expiration interval.
+- Request/response using 'response topic' and 'correlation data' properties.
+- Client to broker topic aliases.
+- MQTTv5 and older prototocols can be enabled at the same time (set `allowed_protocol_versions=3,4,5` on the listener to enable respectively MQTT v3.1, 3.1.1 and 5.0).

+Currently known issues for MQTTv5 are:

+- QoS 1/2 retries are only allowed after a network connection reconnect, currently retries are made exactly as in MQTTv4.
+- Tracing (`vmq-admin trace`) doesn't yet support tracing MQTTv5 sessions.
+- New subscription flags (No Local, Retain as Published, Retain Handling) are ignored and subscriptions therefore currently work as in MQTTv4.
+- The plugin hooks for MQTTv5 sessions doesn't yet handle the new MQTTv5 features.
+- Broker to client topic aliases are not yet implemented.
+- Subscriber IDs are not yet implemented.
+- Bridge plugin does not yet support MQTTv5.
+- Receive maximum flow control has not yet been implemented.
+- Server and client receive maximum is not yet implemented.
+- Server and client maximum packet size enforcement is not yet implemented.

+Current limitations/open questions:

+- Currently when using `allow_multiple_sessions=on`:
+  - If using delayed last will and testament it is only sent for the last connected client.
+  - The session expiration used is the one from the last connected client *or* the last client which send a new session expiration value when disconnecting.
+- If using `allow_multiple_sessions=on`, should it be allowed to mix MQTTv5 and MQTTv4 sessions?
+What are the pros and cons?

+Unknown issues:

+We are sure there are many.
+Please play with this and let us know if something doesn't look right!
+We'd love to get your feedback!

 ## Trying it out

 On this branch MQTTv5 is enabled by default and all MQTTv5 actions are allowed